 Section 7 of the ESA requires federal agencies to consult with USFWS and/or NMFS, as applicable, before initiating any action that may affect a listed species or designated critical habitat.
-NOAA ONMS will initiate informal consultation with NMFS and USFWS under Section 7 of the ESA related to the proposed action.
 NOAA ONMS notified NMFS and USFWS regarding the proposed federal action in its August 27, 2015 (80 FR 51973) notice of intent to initiate review of the sanctuary's management plan and regulations and to conduct public scoping.
-This draft EA provides information about the potential impacts of the proposed action on protected species and designated critical habitat in the project action area.
+This EA provides information about the potential impacts of the proposed action on protected species and designated critical habitat in the project action area.